This diploma has two stages, each comprising 120 credits.

 - Stage 1 consists of two compulsory modules.
 The first will introduce you to the study of the arts and humanities, and the second to the social sciences.

-- Next, in Stage 2, the two compulsory modules will introduce you to the subjects of history and politics.
+- Next, in Stage 2, the two compulsory modules will focus on aspects of history and politics.

 You’ll begin with a stimulating introduction to the arts and humanities, studying diverse topics from multiple cultures and historical periods.
 You will then progress to studying a range of social science subjects (criminology, economics, environmental studies, geography, international studies, politics, social policy and sociology) and learning the tools of social sciences.